simdjson/simdjson/doc/basics_doxygen.md

 During the`load` or `parse` calls, neither the input file nor the input string are ever modified.
 After calling `load` or `parse`, the source (either a file or a string) can be safely discarded.
 All of the JSON data is stored in the `parser` instance.
 The parsed document is also immutable in simdjson: you do not modify it by accessing it.

 For best performance, a `parser` instance should be reused over several files: otherwise you will needlessly reallocate memory, an expensive process.
 It is also possible to avoid entirely memory allocations during parsing when using simdjson.
-[See our performance notes for details](performance.md).

 Using the Parsed JSON